ezpaarse-project/ezpaarse/README.md

 ## Use with docker ##

-ezPAARSE is now available as a [docker image](https://registry.hub.docker.com/u/ezpaarseproject/ezpaarse/).
+ezPAARSE is available as a [docker image](https://registry.hub.docker.com/u/ezpaarseproject/ezpaarse/).

 You need: